BradleyCulley/bradleyculley.github.io/_posts/2026-02-02-slivers-of-nature.md

 <hr/>

 <p>
-I found a small path from the park's main road to a creek, named Little Choconut Creek, just below.
+At the park, I found a small path from the park's main road to a creek, named Little Choconut Creek, just below.
 The creek was fairly hidden from the roads on either side: the highway on one side and the main road in the park on the other.
 </p>